Greenfield mourns loss of popular pizza shop after fire – KION546

 Greenfield mourns loss of popular pizza shop after fire

 GREENFIELD, Calif.
-(KION) -- A devastating fire has claimed a popular pizza restaurant in Greenfield, burning it down and resulting in a total loss.
+(KION-TV) -- A devastating fire burned down a popular pizza restaurant in Greenfield.

-California Gourmet Pizza in Greenfield was engulfed in flames and smoke early Wednesday morning resulting in the loss of a community staple.
+Early Wednesday morning, California Gourmet Pizza went up in flames.
+Local firefighters were able to save what they could but the fire left major damages.
+A total loss for the community.

-Local firefighters salvaged what they could but the major damages caused by the fire left the structure in shambles.
+"I was crying on my way, just praying nothing happened," the manager at California Gourmet Pizza, Lorena Ramirez said.
+Ramirez and her five kids all worked at the pizza shop.

-Tune in tonight with KION's Joronica Vinluan to get local reactions to this developing story.
+"We would come in here and it would feel like home," Ramirez daughter, Celine Leon said who had been going to Gourmet Pizza since she was 6 months old.
+She started working there to help pay for college.
+She said it was a second home to her mom and daughter.

 Comments